 - 1.1.
 These representations are submitted in response to the Warrington Borough Council Preferred Options consultation (September 2017) of the Warrington Borough Local Plan Review.
-They have been prepared on behalf of Wallace. - 1.2.
-Wallace promote residential and mixed-use development in partnership with landowners across England and Scotland, and are experts in their subsequent delivery. - 1.3.
+They have been prepared on behalf of Wallace Land Investments (Wallace). - Wallace promote residential and mixed-use development in partnership with landowners across England and Scotland, and are experts in their subsequent delivery. - 1.3.
 The Local Plan Core Strategy sets out the planning framework for guiding the location and level of development in the borough up to 2027.
-The adopted Plan was the subject of a High Court legal challenge and the council has now begun the work necessary to ensure the housing elements of the Plan are revised in line with the ruling and reinstated as soon as possible. - 1.4.
+The Adopted Plan was the subject of a High Court legal challenge and the Council has now begun the work necessary to ensure the housing elements of the Plan are revised in line with the ruling and reinstated as soon as possible. - 1.4.
 Wallace is keen to continue to work with the Council and other key partners in order to ensure that the growth aspirations of Warrington are realised.
 These representations respond to the emerging policies and strategic matters, having regard to the national, sub-regional, and local policy context.
-Wallace have identified a number of elements where modifications to the Plan should be considered.
+Wallace have identified a number of modifications to be considered.
 The representations also provide comment in respect of the evidence base that underpins the Warrington Borough Local Plan and the development options identified. - 1.5.
-They are framed in the context of the requirements of the Warrington Borough Local Plan to be legally compliant and sound.
+The representations are framed in the context of the requirements of the Warrington Borough Local Plan to be legally compliant and sound.
 The tests of soundness are set out in the National Planning Policy Framework (NPPF), paragraph 182.
-For a Plan to be sound it must be: - Positively Prepared the plan should be prepared based on the strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development;
+For a Plan to be sound it must be: - Positively Prepared the plan should be prepared based on the strategy which seeks to meet objectively assessed development and infrastructure

-- Justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - Effective the plan should be deliverable over its plan period and based on effective joint working on cross boundary strategic priorities; and - Consistent with National Policy the plan should enable the delivery of sustainable development in accordance with the policies in the Framework. - 1.6.
-These representations also have regard to the Government's recently published Housing White Paper - Fixing Our Housing Market (February 2017).
+- requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development; - Justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - Effective the plan should be deliverable over its plan period and based on effective joint working on cross boundary strategic priorities; and - Consistent with National Policy the plan should enable the delivery of sustainable development in accordance with the policies in the Framework. - 1.6.
+These representations also have regard to the Government's recently published Housing White Paper Fixing Our Housing Market (February 2017).
 The White Paper places emphasis that since the 1970s, there have been on average 160,000 new homes built each year in England.
 The consensus is that we need between 225,000 to 275,000 more homes per year to keep up with population growth before we even start to tackle years of under-supply and affordability issues. - 1.7.
-The identified problem is threefold: - not enough local authorities planning for the homes they need; - house building that is simply too slow; and - a construction industry that is too reliant on a small number of big players. - 1.8.
-In order to help ensure that local authorities plan for the right homes in the right places, the Department of Communities and Local Government (DCLG) recently published the consultation document, Planning for the Right Homes in the Right Places (14 September 2017).
+The identified problem is threefold: - not enough local authorities planning for the homes they need; - house building that is simply too slow, and; - a construction industry that is too reliant on a small number of big players. - 1.8.
+The Department of Communities and Local Government (DCLG) recently published the consultation document, Planning for the Right Homes in the Right Places (14 September 2017).
 The rationale behind the consultation is to create a system that is clear and transparent to avoid complex, inconsistent, and expensive processes.
 In aim of this, the Government proposes a new standardised method for assessing housing need.